Word count:

 Finishes and furniture have been selected to embody circular economy principles, such as the rescuing of light fittings discarded from office fit-outs.
 On top of this the planners’ desire to make minimal alterations to what has to be said, is a rather ordinary and fortress-like edifice, stifled the transformation of the defensive nature of the building into something more engaging.

-At the opening of the building, my discussions with King Charles were heartening as it is still clear that he is passionate about environmental issues and the beauty of the built environment.
 Adopting circular principles and measurable carbon impact outcomes is essential if we are serious about addressing our industry’s impact.
 This also means unlearning traditional concepts of beauty, towards a new sensibility that not only reduces carbon impact but is a delight for the user too.

-Not all projects are like this…but they should be.
+Not all projects are like this… but they should be.
 It’s a truly meaningful step forward for our entire industry.